 This is NYC's very first tango boutique where you can find lots of wonderful tango shoes and clothes in an actual store!
 They carry three unusual and beautiful brands of tango shoes to the New York City area that no one else carries: Turquoise (from Turkey), Greta Flora (from Buenos Aires) and Bandolera (from Italy).
-La Mina Tango Boutique is located at 355 7th Ave suite 302 and are open 12pm to 7pm Tuesday through Saturday.
+La Mina Tango Boutique is located at 1133 Broadway, Suite 1203 (between 25 and 26 street) and are open 12pm to 7pm Tuesday through Saturday.
 If you want to go at another time, you can make an appointment 5 days a week!

 Rosso Latino Shoes